GraphicsProgramming/learnd3d11/docs/1-introduction/1-1-getting-started/1-1-3-hello-triangle.md

 we want, although we don't do much processing here, and in the end they're transformed to [screen-space coordinates](link to the coordinate system chapter?)

+The vertices are **usually** read from a **Vertex Buffer** — *usually* since there are no hard rules in programming — we can always be inventive to create or read data differently on the fly!
-The vertices are usually read from a **Vertex Buffer** which are laid out in a particular way.
-The vertex shader will be run however many times we tell it to run, which is specified in the first parameter of `ID3D11DeviceContext::Draw()` (more on this later), for instance if we call `Draw(3, 0)`, the vertex shader will run 3 times.
+This all works since the vertex shader will be run however many times we tell it to run, which is specified in the first parameter of `ID3D11DeviceContext::Draw()` (more on this later), for instance if we call `Draw(3, 0)`, the vertex shader will run 3 times.

+An example of unique methods to acquire vertex data is with how the vertex buffer can be omitted, if we want to draw a full screen triangle by just hardcoding  vertices in our vertex shader — removing the need of a vertex buffer.

-Since we only want to draw a triangle, we don't need to do much processing, we can just provide the input vertices as the output.
+Since we only want to draw a triangle, we don't need to do much processing in our vertex shader code, we can just provide the input vertices as the output.

-The vertex buffer can be omitted, for example if we want to draw a full screen triangle, instead of creating a vertex buffer, for simplicity we can just hardcode the vertices in the vertex shader without having to bind a vertex buffer.

 Let's look at our basic vertex shader for this section: